aabbtree77/twinpeekz2/README.md

     2. **ptr cstring** in the package "nimgl/opengl": [Elliot Waite](https://github.com/elliotwaite/nim-opengl-tutorials-by-the-cherno/blob/cfce01842ef2bf6712747885c620c1f549454f67/ep15/shader.nim#L49) simply casts Nim's string to **cstring** and takes **addr**, without deallocations. [anon767](https://github.com/anon767/nimgl-breakout/blob/19d4b7638d26432a0daccce3433ea06f80ac3cdc/src/shader.nim#L23) does the same.

     Having made the choice of "nimgl/glfw" previously one would be inclined to go with "nimgl/opengl", but the "opengl" case looks cleaner so you will find the latter in this code.
-Notice that OpenGL is initialized with **"glInit()"** in "nim/opengl", but it is the function **loadExtensions()** that does it in "opengl".
+OpenGL is initialized with **"glInit()"** in "nim/opengl", but it is the function **loadExtensions()** that does it in "opengl".

+    Notice that **allocCStringArray** and **deallocCStringArray** are in the standard lib/system.nim module, while the correpsonding Go and Ada solutions do not exist at the language/standard lib level and are only found in the custom user-made OpenGL bindings.

 * What is the Go/Nim answer to the type __void*__?
 Consider this OpenGL function: